askvortsov1/flarum-automod/README.md

 - Metric drivers
 - Requirement drivers

-If your extension is adding actions that have settings, you might also want to introduce a custom action setting component.
-See [this extension's group settings components](https://github.com/askvortsov1/flarum-auto-moderator/blob/b0f194acd7f360f01ec0b2588ddf9efe019894d1/js/src/admin/index.js#L13-L18) for an example.
-Essentially, you'll need to add an entry to `app["askvortsov-auto-moderator"].actionDriverSettingsComponents` where the key is the action's type string (provided via the extender), and the value is a component class.
-The component class should take an action item (an object with a `settings` property; the settings item is a map of setting keys to values), and is responsible for updating the `settings` property in that action item.
+You should look at the source code of the default drivers for examples.
+They're fairly exhaustive of what's offered.

+If your extension adds action or requirement drivers that [consume settings](#settings), you have 2 options:

+- Provide translation keys for the settings you need in the driver's `availableSettings` method.
+This is very easy, but also very restrictive.
+You can only use strings, and can't add any restrictions or UI.
+- You can declare a settings form component for your driver.
+See `js/src/admin/components/SuspendSelector` for an example.
+The component should take a settings stream as `this.attrs.settings`.
+The contents of the stream should be an object that maps setting keys to values.
+The component is responsible for updating the stream on input.
+You can register a form component by adding its class to `app.autoModeratorForms[DRIVER CATEGORY][TYPE]`, where `DRIVER CATEGORY` is `"action"` or `"requirement"`, and `TYPE` is the type string you registered your driver with in `extend.php`.
+See `js/src/admin/index.js` for the underlying data structure and examples.

-### TODO:
+## TODO:

 - Add support for more metrics:
   - Posts read